christian10992/pythonDatabaseGUI/README.md

 As well, based on my experience in retail, it is unreasonable to expect lower-level employees to maintain a database.
 Thus, I wanted to create an easy to use, visually driven program for employees to find, update, and enter data into the database.

+I think it is also worthwhile mentioning that this is purely academic and entirely hypothetical.
+This program lacks the features necessary to protect sensitive user-data and I make no intention or recommendation that this be used in a real-world, practical application.

 # A few notes
 ## Tkinter
 This program was written using Python 3.X.